 The last step is all about revising the outcome of the previous steps and remediating any potential fall out, amending and updating where necessary.
 Once this is complete, businesses must determine their next priorities and repeat the process from step four.

 Security needs to be at the forefront of every new idea, plan and application for businesses moving forward.
-From next year, companies will no longer have the luxury of hiding any breaches.
+Companies can ill-afford any breaches.

 Those that fail to show they have the right measures in place — or at least making efforts to — will face fines and undoubtedly a big hit to their reputation.
 In a year’s time, regulators will start to get the real picture of how seriously businesses are taking the security of their data — and the number of breaches really taking place.